marsellavaleria19/fw5-react-frontend/README.md

 <h1>RVRental</h1>

-<p>RVRental is a website for renting various types of vehicles.
+<p>RVRental is a website for rent various types of vehicles.
 Here, users can easily rent various types of vehicles.</p>
 <br>
 </div>